luismjimenez/lujimenezb/README.md

-## Hey 👋 welcome to my Github profile!
+## Welcome to my Github profile!

 - 📊 I’m currently working in Data Analytics
-- 💻 I’m currently learning to blog
+- 💻 I’m currently trying to create a blog
-- 🎹 I enjoy learning instruments
+- 🎹 I enjoy learning instruments and creating music